NNLP-IL/Hebrew-Resources/README.rst

 * `BGU Tagger: Morphological Tagging of Hebrew <https://www.cs.bgu.ac.il/~elhadad/nlp12/hebrew/TagHebrew.html>`_ [Java] {?} - Morphological Analysis, Disambiguation.

 * `AlephBERT <https://huggingface.co/onlplab/alephbert-base?fbclid=IwAR3gP64XJEDvRcJ9UQm2DIttOnv7Y-6I5R-t7djj9TTTsXlcIA8qyx8PzSQ>`_ {`Apache License 2.0`_} - a large pre-trained language model for Modern Hebrew, publicly available, pre-training on Oscar, Texts of Hebrew tweets, all of Hebrew Wikipedia, published by the OnlpLab team.
-This model obtains state-of-the- art results on the tasks of segmentation, Part of Speech Tagging, Named Entity Recognition, and Sentiment Analysis.
+This model obtains state-of-the- art results on the tasks of segmentation and Part of Speech Tagging.
 Github: https://github.com/OnlpLab/AlephBERT

 * `AlephBERTGimmel <https://arxiv.org/pdf/2211.15199.pdf>`_ {`CC0 1.0`_} - a new Hebrew pre-trained language model, trained on the same dataset as the previous SOTA Hebrew PLM AlephBERT, consisting of approximately 2 billion words of text but with a substantially increased vocabulary of 128,000 word pieces.
 Published as a collaboration of the OnlpLab team and Dicta.
 Github: https://github.com/Dicta-Israel-Center-for-Text-Analysis/alephbertgimmel